Bibhu20031/employee-mood-tracker/README.md

 npm run dev
 ```

-Open http://localhost:3000 in the browser browser.
+Open http://localhost:3000 in the browser.